People's Liberation Army of Turkey: Activities

 The organization's headquarters was in room 201 of Middle East Technical University.
 In February 1971, the group kidnapped an American sergeant from a base in Ankara and held him in room 201 for 15 hours, before releasing him.
-Deniz Gezmiş reportedly invited young women to this room, as described by Christopher de Bellaigue:Into his room at Ankara's Middle East Technical University, the famous room 201, he ushered a considerable number of tender, attractive, young women - captives to his piercing eye and cleft, proletarian jaw.On March 27, 1972, the THKO abducted three NATO engineers (two of them British, one Canadian), working at a radar base in Ünye.
+Its leader, Deniz Gezmiş was charismatic and reportedly had relations with many women, as described by Christopher de Bellaigue:Into his room at Ankara's Middle East Technical University, the famous room 201, he ushered a considerable number of tender, attractive, young women - captives to his piercing eye and cleft, proletarian jaw.On March 27, 1972, the THKO abducted three NATO engineers (two of them British, one Canadian), working at a radar base in Ünye.
 The kidnapping was perpetrated in cooperation with another organization: the People's Liberation Party-Front of Turkey (THKP-C).
 The kidnappers tried to hide in the village of Kızıldere, but were discovered by the authorities who surrounded their hideout.
 In the following shootout the hostages and ten of the kidnappers were killed.
 One was caught alive.

 On October 22, 1972, four students belonging to the THKO hijacked a Turkish airliner with 69 passengers on board after takeoff from Ankara.
 The aircraft was forced to change its course and eventually landed in Sofia, Bulgaria.
 During the hijacking one passenger and a pilot were injured and they were allowed to leave the plane together with the women who were released with their children.
 The four hijackers demanded the release of all political prisoners in Turkey, but after just one day they surrendered to the Bulgarian authorities.

 Division

-THKO was crippled after the killing of Sinan Cemgil, Kadir Manga, Alpaslan Özdoğan at Nurhak; Cihan Alptekin and Omer Ayna at Kizildere; and after the execution of Deniz Gezmiş, Yusuf Aslan and Hüseyin İnan on May 6, 1972.
+THKO was crippled after the killing of Sinan Cemgil, Kadir Manga, Alpaslan Özdoğan at Nurhak; Cihan Alptekin and Ömer Ayna at Kızıldere; and after the execution of Deniz Gezmiş, Yusuf Aslan and Hüseyin İnan on May 6, 1972.
 However, the organization remained active during the 1970s.

 Individuals benefiting from the political amnesty in 1974 and THKO cadres that were already outside of jail constituted a Temporary Central Committee.
 After the formation of the TCC internal differences arose.
 One group developed policies advocated by Chinese Communist Party-Party of Labour of Albania (later only PLA) and founded the Revolutionary Communist Party of Turkey (TDKP); another group adhering to the tendency of the Communist Party of the Soviet Union eventually founded the Communist Labour Party of Turkey (TKEP).
 A third sector refounded itself as the People's Liberation Army of Turkey-Revolutionary Path of Turkey.